 Do the Rich Save More?
 Does Wealth Affect the Propensity to Save?

-Factor in the fact that the rich profit off of interest on debt (they are the one’s extending the credit), and you can see how this leads to an ever-increasing wealth gap over time (see economic inequality explainer here).
-This information can be gleaned by looking at taxes paid in any recent year (example), by looking at credit/debt habits (example), and by looking at past studies (example).
+Factor in the fact that the rich profit off of interest on debt (they are the one’s extending the credit), and factor in the fact that the rate of return on capital tends to outpace economic growth (thus increasing the gap between capital and labor and rich and poor), and you can see how this leads to an ever-increasing wealth gap over time (see economic inequality explainer here).

-Thus, the general problem is easy to see, but a smart solution is VERY harder to come by (especially with special interests considered).
-We explore all these ideas below.
+Thus, the general problem is easy to see, the rich save more and thus the wealth gap grows over time, but a smart solution is VERY hard to come by (especially with special interests and ideological stances on socialism and the free-market considered).
+We explore all these ideas below to help illustrate the above truisms.

 The Velocity of Money Explained in One Minute.